Get a Free Quote

 AS/NZS 4399:2020 UPF 50+

 Voluntary but universally specified by Australian school procurement.
 UPF categories: 15 (Minimum), 30 (Good), 50/50+ (Excellent).
-We test to Excellent — 98.67% UV blocked, verified at NATA labs with spectral transmission reports.
-Rating confirmed after 5, 25, and 50 wash cycles.
-ARPANSA-recognised protocol.
+We test to Excellent — confirmed after 5, 25, and 50 wash cycles.
+NATA spectral reports per batch.
+ARPANSA swing-tags available.

 NATA Lab Verification

-Only 1 in 4 budget garments claiming UPF 50+ passes independent testing — some block just 93.5% UV.
-Our NATA reports show percent-blocking spectra across UVA/UVB, plus lab accreditation and test methodology.
-ARPANSA swing-tags available.
+Only 1 in 4 budget garments claiming UPF 50+ passes independent testing.
+Our NATA reports show percent-blocking spectra across UVA/UVB, plus lab accreditation number and test methodology — verifiable by your school's compliance team, not a supplier self-declaration.

 Chemical Safety & OEKO-TEX